k-e-w/k-e-w.github.io/_includes/page/kate-resume.md

 #### Project Manager, Metro Chicago Information Center

 Planned and implemented the launch of the Apps for Metro Chicago competition with Mayor Emanuel and Governor Quinn’s offices.
+Co-wrote O'Reilly Media book on civic apps competitions.

 ### Senior Strategist, Saatchi & Saatchi (2007-2010)